vhaghani26/python_focus_group/Session_05/session5.md

 ```
 first_word = string_to_index[0:5]
 print(first_word)

+last_word = string_to_index[6:12]
+print(last_word)
 ```

-Notice that in the above example, we start with 0 and end at 5.
+Notice that in the first example above, we start with 0 and end at 5.
 Why not 4?
 We'll expand more when we get to the `range()` function.
 To quickly explain, it does not use the formatting `[start, end]`.
 It instead uses something more like `[start index, total elements]`.
 In the above example, we started at the index 0 and wanted the first 5 elements, so our range is `[0:5]`.
-A standard rule of thumb if you want to just think about it in terms of indexes is to use `[start index, end index + 1]`.
+A standard rule of thumb if you want to just think about it in terms of indeces is to use `[start index, end index + 1]`.

 Another note on Python convention is that the index `-1` represents the last index.
 We can access the last index like so: